danielsaidi/ApiKit/README.md

 ## Contact

-Feel free to reach out if you have questions or want to contribute in any way:
+Feel free to reach out if you have questions, or want to contribute in any way:

 * Website: [danielsaidi.com][Website]
 * E-mail: [daniel.saidi@gmail.com][Email]